wetryingtodorock/getblock-docs/en/rpc-service/bsc/json-rpc/bsc_eth_mining.md

 ---
-title: bsc:eth_mining \[POST\]
+title: bsc:eth_mining - Binance Smart Chain
-description: Whether the client is actively mining new blocks.
-Besu pauses miningwhile the client synchronizes with the network regardless of commandsettings or methods called.
+description: Example code for the bsc:eth_mining json-rpc method. Сomplete guide on how to use bsc:eth_mining json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters